mcomella/apt_github_improvements/README.md

 There are other solutions that add/change GitHub functionality but they generally address a single user problem that does not overlap in scope with APT GitHub Improvements.

+Some individual features in this add-on will include references to other solutions.

 ## Development
 Install global dependencies:
 - [nodejs] (8.11.4 LTS)